 Marquette University Law School Jenkins Honors Moot Court Competition

 National Moot Court Competition

 External Moot Court Competitions

 Marquette University Law School routinely and successfully participates in a variety of national moot court competitions.
-During the 2012-2013 school year, MULS students will compete in twelve different competitions, including the Evan A. Evans Constitutional Law Moot Court Competition and the National Appellate Advocacy Competition.
-In fall 2012, the Law School hosted the Region VIII Round of the National Moot Court Competition.
+During the 2014-2015 school year, MULS students will compete in fourteen different competitions, including the Evan A. Evans Constitutional Law Moot Court Competition and the National Appellate Advocacy Competition.
+In fall 2013, the Law School won the Region VIII Round of the National Moot Court Competition.
 In fall 2014, the Law School won Best Petitioner's Brief and were semifinalists in the Region VIII Round of the National Moot Court Competition.